xdmarcos/ProfileHUB/README.md

 - ********Services:******** Contains the GitHub service implementation together with an GpraphQL client to provide the user profile/repositories from the  GraphQL server.

-## Architecture

-The project was build using the ********MVP********  design pattern.
-The reason for it (besides it was also mentioned in the assigment as the architecture to apply) was that for the size of this project, this pattern maintains the project structure simple enough and wihtout much boilerplate while still providing all the benefits of any other clean architecture.
-The main focus being on reusability and testability.

 ## Navigation

 For the current project, and with the intention of keeping things simple enough, the repositories from the provided QraphQL API will be shown in a UICollectionView.